shahriar0651/shahriar0651.github.io/_pages/about.md

 News
 ======
+- **[June 2025]**: I am serving as an Artifacts Evaluation Program Committee Member for ACM CCS 2025.
-- **[June 2025]**: Paper accepted: "VehiGAN: Generative Adversarial Networks for Adversarially Robust V2X Misbehavior Detection Systems" at ACM Transactions on Cyber-Physical Systems.
+- **[June 2025]**: Paper accepted: "VehiGAN: Generative Adversarial Networks for Adversarially Robust V2X Misbehavior Detection Systems" at ACM Transactions on Cyber-Physical Systems (TCPS).
 - **[March 2025]**: Paper accepted: "Let the Noise Speak: Harnessing Noise for a Unified Defense Against Adversarial and Backdoor Attacks" at ESORICS 2025.
 - **[October 2024]** Presented research on *''Securing Connected and Autonomous Vehicles: From In-Vehicular Networks to Multi-Modal Fusion''* at Amazon-VT Initiative Fall '24 Retreat at Blacksburg, VA.
 - **[August 2024]** Selected as **Amazon Fellow** by *[Amazon - Virginia Tech Initiative for Efficient and Robust Machine Learning](https://amazon.cs.vt.edu/)* for academic year 2024-25.